How to Give Yourself an Insulin Injection

 The key to minimizing the pain of an injection is speed.
 You want to make quick, decisive motions and stick yourself at a straight angle — no waggling the syringe after you make contact.
 Some other tips include making sure your insulin is at room temperature (there’s more discomfort when it’s cold) and that you try to relax your muscles before injecting.

 Pinch a hunk of flesh around where you want to give the shot.
 This should give you an area with enough fatty tissue underneath, so you’ll want to aim straight down (at a 90 degree angle) into the skin, but if you’re lean and there’s not much flab there, keep the needle at a slight (45 degree) angle instead.
 Remember, you want to avoid muscle, and doing so will also be less painful.

 Hold the syringe firmly — like a dart — a few inches away from your skin … and then bring it down with a quick motion.
 Don’t overthink it — just jab the needle all the way in.
 Now let go of your skin, push down the plunger on the syringe smoothly to inject the insulin, and then wait 5-10 seconds before pulling the needle out (at the same angle you poked it in).

 Ditch the needle and syringe in your sharps container.
 Never reuse either.

 If there’s a little insulin leak or a bit of blood from your injection site, press down on the area but avoid rubbing it.
 You can use a cotton ball or a wipe, and even a small bandage if you like.
 If this happens consistently or if you repeatedly develop redness or swelling after an injection, then mention it to your doctor for further advice.

 Kudos to you!
 To reward yourself, you might keep some (sugar-free) lollipops on hand or maybe even some stickers.

-This is part of our First 30 Days series.
-Click here for an overview of all Beyond Type 1 First 30 Days Content.
+This is part of our Newly Diagnosed page.
+Click here for an overview of all of Beyond Type 1’s Newly Diagnosed Content.